omidhajihassani/CGtheory/README.md

-# README project Combinatorial Game Theory
+# README Combinatorial Game Theory Project ( Connect Four )
 This project is the Implementation of GUI, Player and NegaMaxSolver for the Connect-4 Game.
 Any harm is credited to the user not the creators